 - In a large roasting pan

-- While that is cooking, you want to wash and cut in strips (about 1″ thick) your peppers.
-I used (6) peppers of each color- red, orange and yellow and only (3) green.
+- While sausage is cooking, wash and cut peppers in strips (about 1″ thick).
+I used (6) peppers of each color- red, orange, and yellow and only (3) green.

 - Throw all together into a big bowl